bitrix24/b24restdocs/api-reference/tasks/flow/index.md

 Bitrix24 will automatically fill in all the necessary fields for the flow according to the flow settings.

-The title and assignee are required fields when creating a task outside the flow.
+Title and Assignee are required fields when creating a task outside the flow.
 In the case of tasks in the flow, it is sufficient to fill in `FLOW_ID` and the title.
-The flow will assign the assignee.
+The flow will assign the Assignee.

 {% note tip "User Documentation" %}